rmkelley/rmkelley.github.io/lab1SQL.md

 ### Concluding Notes

-This lab is interesting because I took a problem themed around Chicago and reworked its meaning to be about Massachusetts- and entierly different geograhic scale.
-Some of my takeaways were different, some the same, and that matters because it shows the crossalicabiltiy of analysis.
-Because I included all of my data, models, and explained the steps that I took, others are both able to reproduce my work while also relicating it at different places or geographies.
+This lab is interesting because I took a problem themed around Chicago and reworked its meaning to be about Massachusetts- and entirely different geographic scale.
+Some of my takeaways were different, some the same, and that matters because it shows the cross-applicability of analysis.
+Because I included all of my data, models, and explained the steps that I took, others are both able to reproduce my work while also replicating it at different places or geographies.
+It also should provide a warning to other researchers, because I neglected to save some of my intermediary steps the first time I went through this workflow which later on made me duplicate my efforts to create a thorough documentation of my work.

 Here is a [link](index.md) back to the home page